To browse the full list of courses available by academic department, visit Courses of Instruction.

 interdisciplinary, 11 courses

-Seven core courses; three courses in a thematic track, at least one from the list of keystone courses, with two courses at the 200-level or higher; and a capstone seminar course.
-IR majors must take at least three courses in a region outside of the United States (these can include courses taken in the thematic track and the capstone seminar course).
+Six core courses; a methods course; three courses in a thematic track, at least one from the list of keystone courses, with two courses at the 200-level or higher; and a capstone seminar course.
+IR majors must take at least three courses in one region outside of the United States (these can include courses taken in the thematic track and the capstone seminar course).
 In addition, IR majors must demonstrate competency in a foreign language equivalent to four semesters of language study.
+All courses must be passed with a grade of C- or better.

 REQUIREMENTS FOR THE MINOR